310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 So she said, “I ended up making outfits for all five of you\~” with her tongue stuck out like she was giggling!
 It was cute\~☆

 That face she made was definitely on purpose!
-Is she one of those cute villian ladies who appear in tokusatsu shows or what?!
+Is she one of those cute villian ladies who appear in tokusatsu shows or what!?

 In any case, there are outfits for us too, so it’d be a waste not to wear them, wouldn’t it?